 Preparation for Test

-Welcome and thank you for choosing Conemaugh Memorial Medical Center for your procedure.
+Welcome and thank you for choosing Conemaugh Memorial Medical Center for your mammogram.
 Our physicians and technologists are dedicated to providing highly skilled and compassionate care for you and your family.
 We understand that you may be apprehensive about your procedure.
-We hope the following information will be helpful to you as you prepare for the procedure.
+We hope the following information will be helpful to you as you prepare for the procedure and during recovery.

-Click here to view a list of all Ultrasound locations within the Conemaugh Health System
+Click here for more information and a list of all Mammogram locations within the Conemaugh Health System

 We want to make your experience as comfortable as possible.
-If you have any questions or concerns that are not answered here, please do not hesitate to call your physician or the Ultrasound Unit at (814) 534-3841 between 630 AM and 1100 PM.
+If you have any questions or concerns that are not answered here, please do not hesitate to call your physician or the Mammography Unit at the location you choose or at between 8 AM and 3 PM.

 Before your Test

-Your physician’s office will schedule the date and time of your appointment with Central Scheduling.
-They will instruct you on any special preparations, which vary depending on the type of test, and what time to arrive at the hospital.
-If you can’t remember the preparation involved or when you are scheduled please call your physician or the Radiology Department at (814) 534-9166 between 7:00 a.m. and 4:30 p.m. weekdays.
+You or your physician’s office will schedule the date and time of your appointment with Central Scheduling.
+They will instruct you on any special preparations or instructions you need and what time to arrive at the hospital or your location.
+If you can’t remember when you are scheduled or the instructions please call the office you are scheduled at or Central Scheduling at (814) 534-9186 or 800-999-9675.

 If you have questions about your insurance coverage or pre-certification, call your insurance company.
+If you don’t have insurance or the cost is not fully covered by your insurance you may qualify for a free mammogram.
+Call the Mammogram Voucher Program toll-free at 1-888-687-0505.
 If you are not covered by insurance, please make arrangements for payment by calling the business office at (814) 410-8470.

 If you develop a cough, cold, abnormal temperature, sore throat or flu-like symptoms; or if you come in contact with anyone suffering from measles, chickenpox or any other communicable disease within 2 weeks prior to your scan; please call your physician.
 It may be necessary to reschedule your scan for a time when you are feeling better.